oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 [Vault](https://www.oracle.com/in/security/cloud-security/key-management/)

 A vault called, _DataSyncVault_ is used to store the auth tokens as secrets.
-The databse schema password to connect, also is present in the same vault.
+The database schema password to connect to AJD, also is added in the same vault.

 [HashiCorp Terraform](https://www.Terraform.io/)